davidhilpert/NietzscheNext/README.md

 # NietzscheNext

-Trains RNN model on Nietzsche's collected works to create a model for text completion (autocomplete).
+Trains RNN model on Nietzsche's collected works to create an app for text completion (autocomplete).